iamharshbhavsar/terraform-associate-learning/README.md

 ## PROGRESS
 ### Day 0 (22/10)

-- Starting preparing for the associate examination.
+- Starting preparation for the associate examination.